For a limited time, students can register at a discounted rate of $750!

 The Veterinary Paraprofessional Certificate program combines online learning and hands-on, side-by-side training with veterinarians.

-By earning a veterinary paraprofessional certificate, you will be well prepared for a position in a veterinary clinic or hospital that enhances patient care and the client support.
+By earning a veterinary paraprofessional certificate, you will be well prepared for a position in a veterinary clinic or hospital that enhances patient care and client support.
 Our program provides the flexibility to learn anytime and anywhere.

 Who should earn the certificate?